-Pre- Interview Checklist
+Pre-Interview Checklist ☑

-- For employment-based visa applications: Letter from your U.S. employer dated less than one month ago. - If you have ever been convicted of a crime: Court and criminal records, English translation and a photocopy. - If you have served in any country's military: Military records and a photocopy.
-English translations are required only if your documents are in a language other than Russian. - If you are adopted: Adoption papers or custody documents and a photocopy.
-English translations are required only if your documents are in a language other than Russian. - If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy along with divorce records for any previous marriages of either parent.
-English translations are required only if your documents are in a language other than Russia
+If you have served in any country's military: Military records.
+If you are adopted: Adoption papers or custody documents.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, along with divorce records for any previous marriages of either parent.